Do You Make These Dowsing Mistakes?

 Do not be afraid of long dowsing questions.
 You may want to write them down at first, so you don't have to remember them.
 You want to have them clear and in your head, but you don't want to only be focused on the question itself.
 The goal is to allow this to become easier for you, so that what you are focusing on is not the tool or the question, but that moment between question and answer, the essence of dowsing.

 Top Dowsing Mistakes #1: Thinking that just taking a basic dowsing class is enough training to become an accurate dowser.

 Or an even bigger mistake, thinking that a friend showing you how to use a dowsing tool is enough to make you a good dowser.
 Learning to use a dowsing tool, which is the focus of most basic courses, is not complete training.
 Going to a single course is just the beginning of your dowsing training.
 Reading and attending conferences and meetings will help you a lot.
 But I did all of those things, and I soon ran out of ways to improve my dowsing.
 Nigel learned dowsing in the U.K., and he also found it hard to get the training he wanted.

 Luckily, training opportunities are becoming more abundant, affordable and convenient.
 As dowsing becomes more popular, there are more people offering courses that will show you techniques and applications that can guarantee your dowsing will be as reliable and accurate as you want it to be.
 You wouldn't take one piano lesson and think that was enough to make you a good pianist.
 Dowsing is a skill, and like all skills, training will improve performance.
 Learn from the masters and become the best dowser you can be.
-Our Discovering Dowsing course is available as a physical product or online course, and we help you every step of the way.
+In our Discovering Dowsing course, we help you every step of the way.
 See details here.